Physiology and biotechnology of avian stem cells

 | Bertrand Pain || |

-Interest in ES cells and early development.
-Aim to understand the molecular mechanisms that control pluripotency, somatic and germinal differentiation using the chicken embryonic stem cells (cESC) as a non mammalian model system.
+Interest in investigating the ES cells physiology.
+Our research group aims to understand the molecular mechanisms that control pluripotency, somatic and germinal differentiation using the chicken as a non mammalian model system.

 | Christian Jean || |